 A good case study of this process of hollowing out is the practice of Contact Improvisation (henceforth CI) which was created around 1970 by a group of dancers led by the choreographer Steve Paxton.
 When you look at videos on YouTube of the early contact improvisers you see highly physical and skilled movers taking risks and creating a new form.
 Paxton is a highly original and yet highly structured and logical thinker who has employed insights from somatics and martial arts to develop the theory and practice of CI.

-So here we can see how the language of somatic movement and CI is strategically distorted in the direction away from technical and physical development and in the direction of inclusivity, anti-ablism, transgression, equity and liberation.
-These days, when one visits a “Contact Improvisation Festival” one does not see much actual contact because partner dancing demands some technical skills.
-Instead, one sees a lot of random and pointless movement to random and pointless noise.
+So here we can see how the language of somatic movement and CI is distorted in the direction away from technical and physical development (which is discriminatory and “ablist”) and in the direction of inclusivity, anti-ablism, transgression, equity and “liberation”.
+These days, when you visit a contact improvisation gathering or festival you don’t see much actual contact-ing because partner dancing demands technical skills.
+What you see instead is a lot of random and pointless movement to random and pointless noise.
 There is still contact improvisation in there somewhere but the practice has been hollowed out by postmodernist strategies of manipulation and distortion of language.

 Categories and hierarchies in tango

 This is important because tango is inherently dependent on good manners, conformity to sex roles, and development of dancing skills.
 When social structures supporting these are undermined through strategic, ironic, transgressive and subjectivist use of language such as the use of vulgar language, word salad, personal preferences as to partners, thinly disguised contempt for men, tango will be hollowed out in the same way.
 Instead of following a learning path towards competence and orderly conduct at tango events, one will find, as one already finds short-term thinking, lack of uniformity of skill, consumptive behaviour, fads, and competitiveness.

 (i) they are designed to appear innocuous but